 There’s more money than ever in starting up a venture capital firm.
-Venture capital is a form of financing that is self-explained: It consists of funds or firms that provide ‘venture capital’, meaning high risk capital that supports companies with the hope that these provide a great return on investment.
+Venture capital consists of funds or firms that provide high risk capital with the hope that these provide a great return on investment.
 The understanding of the structure of venture capital firms is therefore important.

 What does a venture capital firm consist of?

-There are two main players.
+There are two main parties involved in VC firms.
 The first kind is the general partner (‘GP’), who in most cases would be the venture capitalist itself.
 The second kind is the limited partner (‘LP’), which is usually the person behind the scenes providing the money.

 Raising money for your venture capital firm